PLANS AND PROTOCOLS

 Just as with any virus or infection, we follow guidelines established by the CDC, and state and local health departments.
 Below are steps we have asked our associates to take to help prevent COVID-19 from entering our communities:

-- Ensure hand hygiene, tissues and masks are readily available for our residents, their loved ones and our associates.
+- Ensure hand hygiene, tissues and masks are readily available for our residents and their loved ones.

 - Increase frequency of cleaning and sanitizing our common areas to prevent the spread of germs.

 - Follow approved dishwashing techniques in our kitchens.

 - Ask residents who aren’t feeling well to stay in their apartments or go to the hospital for further medical evaluations.

 - Our on-site resident care professionals, particularly in Assisted Living and Memory Care, are extensively trained to support our residents and monitor their health.
 At the earliest signs of one resident’s experiencing a similar illness and symptoms, we’ll enact extra infection-control procedures, including limiting non-essential activities in the community and notifying families and visitors.

 In the event that any resident or associate displays symptoms of COVID-19 or tests positive for COVID-19, we will immediately place the resident under full isolation protocols and implement CDC-recommended precautions.
 We will seek medical attention by contacting their medical provider or calling 911 if the resident is in distress or needs immediate medical attention.
 We will also report the situation to the public health department, and restrict the non-infected residents to their apartments unless there is a medically necessary purpose.